-5. 1492: CASE OF STUDY OF AN HETEROGENEOUS GAME-BASED LEARNING SYSTEM not our intent to compare the performance of the different gamebased learning approaches, or to validate the very concept of game-based learning.
+In order to evaluate the Tracking and Assessment API and its educational advantages, we created a heterogeneous on-line game-based course, as it is described in this section.
+It must be noted that this case study focuses on testing and validating the flexibility and LMS compatibility of the tracking and assessment API.
+It is not our intent to compare the performance of the different game-based learning approaches, or to validate the very concept of game-based learning.
 As a consequence of the same arguments, the games implemented are just introduced in this section but the design and implementation details (usability, instructional design, development costs, etc.) are not in-depth analyzed; however, a brief explanation of the learning context is given to exemplify a possible scenario where the ideas presented in this paper could be applied.